annebrown/docs-pub/docs/tech/frameworks/next/install.md

 Success!
 Created apex at /home/anne/prod/apex
 ```

-Ignoring the deprecated deps for now because [the Internet said so](../next/issues/deprecated-deps.md).
+Ignoring the deprecated deps for now because, according to DevCodeF1.com Editors, theses msgs are not specific to Next.js and can be safely ignored?

 ## Clone Existing App